Capacity Building Plan: Development & Implementation

 Capacity building isn’t a one-and-done process.
 It takes continuous monitoring, reviewing, and updating in order to stay current and effective.
 Don’t expect to see results immediately, and consider the benefits it has on intangible success factors, such as client relationships and employee satisfaction.

-When implementing strategies, consider not only approaches that build up your internal resources, but also those that assess processes and external opportunities such as partnerships.
+When implementing your strategies, consider approaches that build up your internal resources and those that assess processes and external opportunities such as partnerships.
 Finally, don’t underestimate the importance of building your technical capacity with the right agency management software.

 Want to learn more?
 Check out our Guide to Capacity Requirement Planning (CRP).